MrLumps/SEQ-Euclid/README.md

 ## Usage
 The basic idea is that you select a bank to use, enter a pattern fill amount, a pattern length, a probability amount and wire the output to something that needs gates or triggers.

-The algorithm created by Bjorklun that's being used to create these patterns will take pattern length and evenly place fill amount of beats in it.
+The algorithm created by Bjorklun that's created these patterns will take pattern length and evenly place fill amount of beats in it.

 For example 5 and 7 will result in a pattern of 1011011 while 5 and 12 results with 100101001010.